Media

 Lanyon’s Last Flight

-First broadcast Radio 4, March 2011
+First broadcast Radio 4, March 2011; latest repeat 1 October 2024

-lanyon-1The story of the artist Peter Lanyon’s passion for gliding.
-Lanyon died in a glider accident in 1964.
-The programme explores the influence of gliding on his work.
-With contributions from Lanyon’s sons Andrew, Matthew and Martin and recordings of Lanyon himself and his friend Mark Rothko.
+The story of artist Peter Lanyon’s passion for gliding.
+Lanyon died aged forty-six, following a gliding accident in 1964.
+‘Lanyon’s Last Flight’ explores the influence of gliding on his later work.
+With contributions from his sons Andrew, Matthew and Martin, and memorable archive recordings of Lanyon himself and friends, including the American artist Mark Rothko and Scottish poet W.H.
+Graham.